Opinion polling on the Lam government

-Opinion polling on Carrie Lam Government has been regularly conducted by Hong Kong pollsters since the start of Lam's five-year term.
+Opinion polling on the Carrie Lam government of Hong Kong was conducted regularly by pollsters over the course of Lam's five-year term.

 Background

 Carrie Lam was elected as Chief Executive in 2017, and started her five-year term on 1 July 2017.

 Pollsters in Hong Kong that have regular opinion polling on the governance are: Hong Kong Public Opinion Research Institute (HKPORI); Public Opinion Programme, the University of Hong Kong (HKUPOP), the predecessor of HKPORI which ceased operation on 30 June 2019; Hong Kong Institute of Asia-Pacific Studies (HKIAPS).